K-Kartikey/E-Commerce-Website/Crown Clothing/README.md

 # CROWN Clothing :-

-It is an E-Commerce model webpage built with React, using Firebase and Stripe API, deployed with Heroku.
+It is an E-Commerce model webpage built with React, using Firebase and Stripe API.

-To view the webpage, visit: https://crownwardrobe.herokuapp.com/

 # Technologies used: